Realistic (brand)

-Realistic is a brand produced by RadioShack, a division of Tandy Corporation, to market audio and video products for home use.
-The brand name was phased out in the mid 1990s and discontinued in 2000, then returned briefly in 2016.
+Realistic was a private label consumer electronics brand produced by RadioShack.
+Initially only a home audio equipment brand, its product line expanded to include CB radios, walkie-talkies, and video camcorders by the 1980s.
+The brand was discontinued in 1994, but revived for a short time in 2016 for use on Bluetooth devices sold by the chain.

 History

-The brand began in 1954 under the name realist, but was subsequently changed due to a prior camera trademark, Stereo Realist.
+The brand began in 1954 after Radio Shack management were approached by stereo newcomer Harman Kardon, who offered to help create a line of private label audio equipment for the company.
+The original brand name, Realist, was pitched by the manufacturer and approved by Radio Shack.
+The first Realist-branded products - an FM receiver, an AM receiver, and a matching 10-watt amplifier with a built-in preamp - were introduced later that year.
+These would be the only Realist-branded products, as the brand’s name was challenged by the David White Company, manufacturer of the Stereo Realist camera in 1955.
+The change to Realistic that year was reportedly made just in time before Radio Shack’s 1956 catalogs were to be printed.
 The company's most notable products under the Realistic brand included the extensive line of TRC series Citizens Band radio transceivers, which dominated the CB Radio market during the 1970s, and included the Navaho series of CB base station units.
 A 1977 motion picture entitled Handle with Care was sponsored at the time by Tandy Corporation, in part to showcase the line.
 Also notable were their 8-track tape recorders under the TR- model line and their compact cassette decks under the SCT- model line.
 They are also the company responsible for the Realistic Mach speaker line.
 A very wide range of products was marketed under the Realistic brand.
 These included record players, stereo receivers, cassette decks, ham radios, musical synthesizers and a few quadraphonic receivers and shortwave radios.

 Optimus

-In the early 1990s, the Realistic brand began to change its name to Optimus, a brand of speakers RadioShack had been offering since the 1970s.
-Both Realistic and Optimus brand names were retired in 2000 after RadioShack entered an agreement with RCA to market their products.
+In 1993, Tandy Corporation sold off the bulk of its manufacturing facilities in a bid to not only cut costs but offer more brand-name electronics in lieu of their own.
+The Realistic name carried on into 1994 as the rest of the Tandy-produced stock was slowly being sold off.
+In that year, all outsourced audio equipment formerly bearing the Realistic name would carry the Radio Shack name, and the video equipment was renamed to Optimus, another private label audio equipment brand sold by the company since 1967.
+In May 1999 it was announced that the Optimus brand would be retired, after RadioShack entered an agreement with RCA to market their products.

-Realistic enjoyed a short-lived return to RadioShack's stores in 2016 with a line of wireless bluetooth speakers and wireless noise-canceling bluetooth headphones.
+Realistic enjoyed a short-lived return to RadioShack's stores in 2016, with a line of wireless Bluetooth speakers and wireless noise-canceling Bluetooth headphones.